Digital Threats to Democracy with Reset Australia

-In parallel, we released several research pieces to raise the salience and bring new evidence to the issue, including a piece around Facebook’s use of children’s data for advertising which exposed how these companies profiled teenagers interested in vaping, alcohol, tobacco, extreme weight loss and even online dating.
+In parallel, we released several research pieces to raise the salience and bring new evidence to the issue, including a piece around Facebook’s use of children’s data for advertising which exposed how the company allowed advertisers to profile teenagers interested in vaping, alcohol, tobacco, extreme weight loss and even online dating.

 This work gained news coverage nationally and across the world, with our civil society colleagues in Germany and the US replicating the work to move their policymakers toward action.
 Shortly after the release of this report, Facebook sought to toughen the rules on advertising targeting children in the hope of delaying regulation.